Skip to content

 • Detailed Budget

-Those needs guarantee that CSR contributions are channeled in organizations with demonstrated capacity, responsibility and responsiveness to legal provisions.
+These requirements ensure that CSR contributions are directed to organizations with proven capacity, accountability, and compliance with legal provisions.

 For NGOs, compliance and accountability are just as important as receiving funds.
 After receiving CSR donations, an NGO must provide: